wstrinz/debugger/README.md

 ## Issues
 Please report them [on github](http://github.com/cldwalker/debugger/issues).

+## Known Issues
+* If you place a debugger call at the end of a block, debugging will start at the next step and outside of your block.
+A simple work-around is to place a meaningless step (i.e. puts "STAY") at the end of your block and before debugger.

 ## Contributing
 [See here](http://tagaholic.me/contributing.html) for contribution policies.
 Let's keep this working for the ruby community!